I am not opposed to vaccination in theory. Smallpox vaccination helped eradicate smallpox.

 Manufacturers do not have to run the same extensive studies they do for other drugs – because their liability is limited through a no-fault insurance and compensation system.

 There are children who have reactions to vaccines, and if they are, they cannot in most cases sue in regular courts.
-They must file a claim with the Vaccine Court.
+They must file a claim with the Vaccine Court, which has paid out some $2 billion during its existence.

 But the Vaccine Court does not fairly compensate those harmed.
 There is no jury.
 Those who receive compensation must often agree to keep silent about the settlement.
 Appeal to regular courts is difficult and rare.